HadenBowen22/Home-Lab/README.md

 1. Configure **Routing and Remote Access Service (RRAS)** with **Network Address Translation (NAT)** on the `DC`.
 This allows clients on your internal network to access the internet through the `DC`.
 2. Set up a **DHCP server** on the `DC` to automatically assign IP addresses to client machines on your internal network.

 ### 2.6.
-Create Active Directory Users (Optional)
+Create Active Directory Users

-1. (Optional) Run a PowerShell script to create a large number of users (e.g., 1000) in Active Directory for testing purposes.
+1. Run a PowerShell script to create a large number of users (e.g., 1000) in Active Directory for testing purposes.

     ```powershell
     # Example PowerShell script to create 1000 users
-    # Note: Modify OU and other parameters as needed
     for ($i = 1; $i -le 1000; $i++) {
         $username = "user$i"
         $password = ConvertTo-SecureString "Password123!" -AsPlainText -Force